 Use open access data and collaborative methods to discover compounds that could lead to new medicines for mycetoma

 current phase of drug development

 The Mycetoma Open Source project (MycetOS) uses an ‘open source pharma’ approach to discover new treatments targeting M. mycetomatis, the predominant causative agent of fungal mycetoma (eumycetoma).

-The project will drive lead optimization of compounds targeting Madurella mycetomatis, the predominant causative agent of eumycetoma.
 Using this radically open approach, MycetOS aims to identify potential new treatments in a transparent and inclusive way.